Gero II, Margrave of the Saxon Eastern March

-Gero was created Count of Hassegau in 992, just a year before becoming margrave.
-He died in his territory in battle with a Polish army of Boleslaw I in Gau Diadesi and was buried in his family's monastery of Nienburg.
+In 1015, Gero participated in the renewed German-Polish war, waged throughout Lusatia and Silesia.
+He was killed in battle with a Polish army of Boleslaw I. His body was recovered by Eido I, Bishop of Meissen.
+Gero was buried in his family's monastery of Nienburg.
 He was survived by his wife Adelaide (Athelheidhe) and one son, Thietmar, who succeeded him.